Reducing Supply: New Jersey Scans Growing Physician Crowd

 The Medical Society of New Jersey created the New Jersey Commission on the Physician Workforce to study physician supply in the state.

-The commission had 28 members, including practicing physicians, academic leaders, and representatives of health plans, state agencies, and other health professionals (see Appendix 1 for a roster of members).
+The commission had 28 members, including practicing physicians, academic leaders, and representatives of health plans, state agencies, and other health professionals.

 The commission met 14 times and issued a final report in March 1999, A New Framework for Physician Workforce Policy in New Jersey, which included the following recommendations: